Johnadibe/rent-a-ride-app/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To run on your localhost clone the project to local folder
+To run on your localhost clone the project to a local folder

 ### Prerequisites